avijeetpandey/blockchain-social-network/README.md

 - [x] Truffle Framework (to develop smart contracts using **SOLIDITY** )
 - [x] Metamask Google chrome extension
 - [x] ReactJs for the front-end of the application
+- [x] Mocha and Chai for testing the application